top of page

 Help a Friend

 Because millions of people in the U.S. live with a mental health condition, you likely encounter people with a mental illness in your family or in your daily life.
-However, if you are unsure of how best to approach someone who may be struggling, these tips may help.
+If you want to talk to someone about what they are going through, these tips may help.

 Suggestions on how you may approach someone living with a mental health condition:

-• Ease into the conversation, gradually.
+• Ease into the conversation gradually.
 It may be that the person is not in a place to talk, and that is OK.
-Greeting them and extending a gentle kindness can go a long way.

-• Reduce any defensiveness by sharing your feelings and looking for common ground.
+• Reduce defensiveness by sharing your experience and being vulnerable about your feelings and the ways you have struggled.

-• Speak at a level appropriate to their age and development level.
-Keep in mind that mental illness has nothing to do with a person’s intelligence.
+• Speak normally.
+Mental illness has nothing to do with a person’s intelligence

-• Show respect and understanding for how they describe and interpret their symptoms.
+• Show respect for how they describe and interpret their symptoms.

 • Offer your support and connect them to help if you feel that they need it.
-Ask, “How can I help?” if appropriate, or even, “Can I pray with you now?” if appropriate.
+Ask, “How can I help?” if appropriate.

 • Give the person hope for recovery, offer encouragement and prayers.